nopnop2002/python-esp8266/README.md

 (*1) It is necessary to be able to supply sufficient current.

-# How to use in an environment with network support
+# How to use in Ubuntu/Debian environment
 ```
 git clone https://github.com/nopnop2002/python-esp8266
 cd python-esp8266/connectWiFi